PoCInnovation/Pool2022/Software/day05/React/README.md

   ├──.gitignore         # Tells git to ignore some files ├──packge-lock.json   # Dependencies manager ├──package.json       # Package manager
-  ├──README.md          # Don't hesitate to read it !
-It contains usefull commands └──tsconfig.json      # TypeScript configuration file
+  ├──README.md          # Don't hesitate to read it!
+It contains useful commands └──tsconfig.json      # TypeScript configuration file
 ```
 > It's ok if some errors appear, it will be fixed.